medic/cht-docs/README.md

 Running `hugo` locally using Docker is likely the easiest way to update the docs.
 You only need to ensure you have [Docker and Docker compose installed](https://docs.docker.com/compose/install/).

+The steps below will leave a hugo container on your system.
+If you're not going to edit docs for the foreseeable future, you can delete it with `docker rm cht-hugo `.

 ### Native packages

 If you'd like to install packages directly on your workstation, follow the [installation instructions for your Operating System](https://gohugo.io/getting-started/installing/), and be sure to get the extended version.
 Most users will be able to simply install using their native package manager like `brew`, `apt` or `snap`.